Things to do in the Tsitsikamma

 9. Walk across the Storms River Bridge at the Total garage.
 This bridge was completed in 1960 the pedestrian walkway was added later.
 As trucks pass over the bridge the road deck moves slightly, a little unnerving a definite test of your nerves.

-10. Eersterivier and Oudebosch on the eastern end of the Tsitsikamma offers the beautiful Eersterivier beach, Oudebosch Farmstall with their famous roosterkoek, golf at the Fynbos Golf Club and horse riding on the beach at Oyster Bay
+10. Eersterivier, Oudebosch and Oyster Bay on the eastern end of the Tsitsikamma offers the beautiful Eersterivier beach, Oudebosch Farmstall with their famous roosterkoek, golf at the Fynbos Golf Club and dune safaris & horse riding on the beach at Oyster Bay